 To water my plant indoors, I set it in the shower and give it a good soak.
 This has the added benefit of cleaning the leaves as well.
 I’ll let all of the excess water drain out of the drainage hole, gently shake the excess water off of the leaves, and hang it to finish drying in the shower.

-Prayer plants can benefit from being watered from the bottom.
+Prayer plants can also benefit from being watered from the bottom.
 This method is known as bottom watering, and it can help to keep the soil in your prayer plant moist and prevent over watering.
 It’s not a technique I use–I like watering my plants from the top—but you certainly can bottom water!

 When you bottom water, you should place the pot in a tray or saucer filled with water.
 The water should be about an inch deep.
 Wait about 10-15 minutes and then remove the pot from the tray.
 This method of watering will allow the plant to take in only the water it needs.